Gastroenteritis is usually caused by an infection but can be caused by ingesting toxins or drugs.

 To prevent recreational water illness, people should not swim if they have diarrhea.
 Infants and toddlers should have frequent diaper checks and should be changed in a bathroom and not near the water.
 Swimmers should avoid swallowing water while swimming.

 Usually the only treatment needed for gastroenteritis is getting bed rest and drinking an adequate amount of fluids.
 Even a person who is vomiting should drink as much as can be tolerated, taking small frequent sips.
 If vomiting or diarrhea is prolonged or the person becomes severely dehydrated, fluids and electrolytes given by vein (intravenously) may be needed.
 Because children can become dehydrated more quickly, they should be given fluids with the appropriate mix of salts and sugars.
 Any of the commercially available solutions designed to replace lost fluids and electrolytes (called oral rehydration solutions Treatment Dehydration is loss of water from the body, usually caused by vomiting and/or diarrhea.
 Dehydration occurs when there is significant loss of body water and, to varying amounts, electrolytes... read more ) are satisfactory.
 Carbonated beverages, teas, sports drinks, beverages containing caffeine, and fruit juices are not appropriate.
 If the child is breastfed, breastfeeding Breastfeeding Breast milk is the ideal food for newborns.
-Although babies may be fed breast milk or formula, doctors recommend exclusive breastfeeding for at least the first 6 months and introducing appropriate... read more should continue.
+Although babies may be fed breast milk or formula, the World Health Organization (WHO) and American Academy of Pediatrics (AAP) recommend exclusive... read more should continue.